adriansimonn/Jamify/README.md

 Jamify is an AI-powered Spotify playlist generator built with Python & Flask, using OpenAI for natural-language interpretation, the Spotify Web API for discovering and assembling playlists, and Heroku for deployment.
 Users describe a their desired playlist in plain English and Jamify generates a personalized playlist using data driven track selection rather than relying on guessing genres or keywords.
+#### Note: A full year after my initial Jamify release, Spotify has integrated a natural language based playlist generator into their app!

 ## [🎥 Video Demo!](https://drive.google.com/file/d/1dzbnYg9hnm28ix4UWj7Xkb76HB2VM_yC/view?usp=sharing)